Ecotricity

-Ecotricity is a British energy company based in Stroud, Gloucestershire, England, specialising in selling green energy to consumers that it primarily generates from its 87.2 megawatt wind power portfoliothe company prefers the term windmill rather than wind turbine.
+Ecotricity is a British energy company based in Stroud, Gloucestershire, specialising in selling green energy to consumers that it primarily generates from its 87.2 megawatt wind power portfolio.
 It is built on the principle of heavily reinvesting its profit in building more of its own green energy generation.

-The company was founded in 1995 by Dale Vince, who remains in control; in 2022 he announced an intention to sell the company, which has around 200,000 domestic and business customers.
-Besides the supply of gas and electricity, Ecotricity's initiatives include the creation of one of Britain's first electric vehicle charging networks, which was sold to Gridserve in 2021.
+The company was founded in 1995 by Dale Vince, who remains in control.
+As of 2025 the company has around 167,000 meter points on supply, comprising domestic and business customers.
+Ecotricity's initiatives included the creation of one of Britain's first electric vehicle charging networks, which was sold to Gridserve in 2021.

 History

 Ecotricity was started by Dale Vince in 1995 as Renewable Energy Company Limited, with a single wind turbine he had used to power an old army truck in which he lived on a hill near Stroud.

-From that, Vince went on to build commercial wind-monitoring equipment, which the company still does today, using the name Nexgen.
+Vince later went on to build commercial wind-monitoring equipment, which the company still makes today, using the name Nexgen.
 Ecotricity started generation with a 40-metre turbine in 1996, which at the time was the largest in the country.

 In 2007, Vince ran an advertisement on the back page of The Guardian newspaper inviting Richard Branson to his house to discuss solutions to climate change over a carbon-free breakfast.
 The ad ran the day after Branson appeared on TV with American former vice president Al Gore, who had managed to persuade Branson that climate change was an issue.
 The ad included Vince's personal mobile phone number.

 Ecotricity was a winner in the 2007 Ashden Awards for sustainable energy.
 The awards congratulated Ecotricity for its environmental contribution, saying: "The company's turbines are delivering 46 GW·h/yr of renewable electricity and avoiding around 46,000 tonnes of CO2 emissions a year.
 The installed capacity is expected to double by the end of 2007."

 In July 2009, Ecotricity started legal proceedings against French power company EDF Energy for the alleged misuse of the green Union Flag logo, used to promote EDF's Team Green Britain campaign.
 Ecotricity had previously used a green Union flag in its own advertising and claimed confused customers had contacted it to ask why Ecotricity was co-operating with EDF.

 In January 2012, it was announced that Ecotricity has invested in the development of Searaser pump-to-shore wave energy machines, and in June said they were to be deployed in the autumn of that year.
-In October 2014 Ecotricity and marine consultants DNV GL were moving from laboratory trials to sea trials.
+In October 2014, Ecotricity and marine consultants DNV GL were moving from laboratory trials to sea trials.

 In 2013, Ecotricity's electricity supply became 100% renewable, rather than a mix.